TubaSatoglu/NaI-Scintillator-with-Teflon-Barrier-GEANT4/README.md

 ---

-## 1. Geometry Definition
+## 1️⃣ Geometry Definition
-The detector geometry is implemented in **`detectorconstruction.cc`**.
+Implemented in **PMDetectorConstruction.cc/hh**.
+- Builds the **scintillator detector volume** (plastic or NaI depending on the project).
+- Surrounds it with **Teflon or Aluminium barriers** for optical reflection.
-- Defines volumes such as scintillators, barriers (Teflon/Aluminium), and surrounding materials.
+- Defines material properties and optical surfaces.
 - Placement and visualization attributes are set to allow tracking of optical photons and primary particles.

+---

-## 2. Physics List
+## 2️⃣ Physics List
+Defined in **PMPhysicsList.cc/hh**.
-The simulation uses the **FTFP_BERT_HP** physics list, which includes:
+- Uses the **FTFP_BERT_HP** physics list, which includes:
   - Electromagnetic processes
   - Hadronic interactions
-- Optical photon processes (scintillation, absorption, reflection, boundary interactions)
+  - Optical photon processes (scintillation, absorption, boundary reflections)

-Additional physics lists can be substituted depending on the use case.
+- Additional physics lists can be substituted depending on the detector study.

+---

-## 3. Action Initialization
+## 3️⃣ Action Initialization
-User-defined actions are managed in **`ActionInitialization.cc`**.
-- Handles run, event, stepping, and tracking actions.
-- Ensures statistics on energy deposition, optical photon counts, and detector response.
+Defined in **PMActionInitialization.cc/hh**.
+- Registers user-defined actions:
+  - **PMRunAction** → Simulation-level setup and run summary
+  - **PMEventAction** → Records energy deposition per event
+  - **PMSteppingAction** → Tracks optical photons step-by-step
+  - **PMSensitiveDetector** → Detects photon hits on sensitive surfaces

+---

-## 4. Primary Generator Action
+## 4️⃣ Primary Generator Action
-The initial conditions of particles are defined in **`PrimaryGeneratorAction.cc`**.
+Defined in **PMPrimaryGenerator.cc/hh**.
+- Configures the particle gun.
 - For scintillator tests: alpha or gamma particles are generated at defined positions and energies.
-- For proton-proton collisions: event data from Pythia8 (**`.hepmc3`**) can be read and injected into Geant4.
+- Allows selection of particle type, energy, and emission angle.

 ---